More community buses needed

 Mobility Link has also answered such questions over the service by offering a car service to take Uttoxeter residents to hospital appointments, waiting there to take them home again straight after.

-The struggle to make local towns and city centres as accessible to elderly residents as possible is continuous and despite there being such aids as walk in bathtubs available for the home, many are still reliant on local councils and services to help them get out and about.
+The struggle to make local towns and city centres as accessible to elderly residents as possible is continuous and despite there being such aids as walk in showers and bathtubs available for the home, many are still reliant on local councils and services to help them get out and about.

 Image Credit: Carlos Jose (flickr.com)